Frits Holm: Nestorian Stele

-Holm is best known for his attempt, in 1907, to "obtain" the famous Nestorian Stele, an ancient Christian monument of Xi'an, in Northwestern China, and sell it to a Western museum.
+Holm came to Xi'an in 1907 planning to take the Nestorian Stele for himself to Europe.
 Alerted to his activities (nicknamed by later writers the "Holm-Nestorian expedition to Xi'an"), the local authorities moved the monument from its outdoor location on the western outskirts of the city, and into the Stele Forest museum.
 In order not to leave China empty-handed, the disappointed Holm had an exact copy of the stele made for him in Xi'an.
 He had the replica stele taken by cart to the Yellow River, then by small boat down the not very navigable Yellow River to the nearest train station at Zhengzhou, and then by train to the major Yangtze River port of Hankou (now in Wuhan).

 Instead of London's British Museum, as he supposedly originally intended, Holm had the replica stele shipped to New York, planning to sell it to the Metropolitan Museum of Art.
 The museum's director Caspar Purdon Clarke, however, was less than enthusiastic about purchasing "so large a stone ... of no artistic value".
 Nonetheless, the replica stele was exhibited in the museum "on loan" from Holm for about 10 years.

 Eventually, in 1917, Mrs. George Leary, a wealthy New Yorker, purchased the replica stele and sent it to Rome, as a gift to the Pope.
 Holm claims that he transported the replica himself, harassed by Austrian submarines on the way.

+Proposal to prevent war

+Holm published a proposal in the late 1910s and early 1920s which he claimed would end wars.

+The following measures shall within ten hours after the beginning of hostilities or the formal declaration of war be carried into effect, to wit: there shall be conscripted as simple soldiers or simple sailors with *rank of privates*, for the earliest possible participation in actual hostilities against the enemy under fire, the following persons: